Self-Stabilizing Self-Assembly: Future work and potential applications

-The next step of our research will lead to a physical realization of the proposed framework using a passive tile drive.
-The drive will be an undercarriage propelling magnetic~\cite{CentimeterscaledSA} or magneto-mechanical~\cite{ral_21} tiles we have already developed and tested.
-Since our preliminary experiments utilizing mechanically actuated bristle-bots indicated a lack of reliability and repeatability, our further research will probably move towards the actuation via a magnetic field~\cite{magnetic_bbot}.
+The next step in our research will lead to physical realization of the proposed framework using a passive tile drive.
+The drive will consist of an undercarriage propelling magnetic~\cite{CentimeterscaledSA} or magneto-mechanical~\cite{ral_21} tiles we have already developed and tested.
+Since our preliminary experiments utilizing mechanically actuated bristle-bots indicated a lack of reliability and repeatability, our further research will move in the direction of actuation via a magnetic field~\cite{magnetic_bbot}.

-Our experiments dealt with a growth of chessboard pattern assemblies with a number of free tiles comparable to the target size of the assembly.
-Thus, we will also need to investigate the influence of different patterns on a self-assembly performance, and to find out what happens if the system contains a much higher number of free tiles than necessary for building the target assembly.